Combatd/Hybrid_Cloud_Foundations/README.md

 Why do business think about fiscal consumption and their workload predictability?
 Usually, those conversations begin when a business is considering making the transition to the cloud.

 One of the most important parts of the process is gathering detailed information and knowing the key stakeholders early on.
 There are different IT domains to learn as well as what they do to deliver business services.

+### What is Cloud Readiness?
+* A low cloud readiness score means that technology and workforce skills are more traditional.
+This means the current environment is used exclusively to run legacy, shrink-wrapped applications.

+* High cloud readiness means that the technologies and workforce skills that support IT are aligned with what is required to successfully use the full capabilities of the public, private and hybrid cloud.
+A good example of this scenario is if catalog-based self-service is available to users.